 Bath Salts Drug Abuse Symptoms

-Long-term bath salts abuse can lead to addiction as well as physical, psychological, and social repercussions.
-Often people who abuse bath salts display a variety of signs and symptoms.
+Long-term bath salt abuse can lead to addiction as well as physical, psychological, and social repercussions.
+Often people who abuse bath salts display a variety of behavioral and physical symptoms.

 - Decreased performance at work or school

 - Spending time with people who also engage in drug use

 - Sudden fluctuations in weight